 Wanderlust magazine picked this blog as “One of the top travel blogs you must read.”
 To learn more about me, get contact info, and see clippings, visit TimLeffel.com.

 If you really want to know more you can read an interview with me in Nomadic Matt, Mint.com, JetsLikeTaxis, the Freelance Zone, Writers Weekly, or The Gift of Travel.
 Here’s a “week in the life of” thing I did while living in Mexico for The Professional Hobo.
 I’ve been on a slew of podcasts, including Amateur Traveler, Zero to Trave,l Extra Pack of Peanuts, and The Suitcase Entrepreneur.

-I get interviewed a lot in major media outlets like USA Today, Kiplinger’s Personal Finance, and Travel + Leisure.
+I get interviewed a lot in major media outlets like USA Today, Kiplinger’s Personal Finance, The Street, and Travel + Leisure.
 If you’re a journalist looking for a quote or more insight, click the “contact Tim” link in the right sidebar.

 I’m a husband and dad, so I’m not on the road non-stop like some other bloggers, but I do travel internationally a half-dozen times each year at least and own real estate in Mexico.
 This blog has been up since 2003 (past 1,450 posts) and I’ve purposely lost count of how many countries I’ve visited.
 It’s not a contest; it’s a journey.
 Thanks for coming along for the ride.

 Keep in touch!
 You can get the posts by e-mail or RSS via that box at the top right, there are social follow buttons, or you can get on my Cheap Living Abroad list at the top of this page and get a free report on where you can stay more than three months on a tourist visa.